Transition seamlessly with a bridge home loan tailored for you.

 Key Takeaways

-- Flexible Repayment: Most bridge loans are repaid when your old home sells, usually within 6-12 months.
+- Flexible Repayment: Most Bridge Home loans are paid off when your old home sells, often with interest-only or deferred payments.

-- Ideal for Competitive Markets: Especially useful in fast-moving Twin Cities, MN neighborhoods where timing is everything.
+- Ideal for Competitive Markets: Especially useful in Twin Cities, MN where homes can sell quickly and buyers need strong, non-contingent offers.

 Bridge Home Loan Options in Twin Cities, MN: Quick Answers

-- What is a Bridge Home Loan?
-It’s a short-term loan that lets you use the equity in your current home to buy a new one before your old home sells.
+- What is a Bridge Home loan?
+It’s a short-term loan that lets you tap the equity in your current home to buy a new one before your old home sells in Twin Cities, MN.

-- What are the main risks?
-If your old home doesn’t sell quickly, you could be responsible for two mortgages and higher costs.
+- What are the risks?
+If your old home doesn’t sell quickly, you may face double mortgage payments and higher overall costs.

-- How do bridge loans compare to other options?
-Bridge loans are faster and more flexible than many traditional loans, but they come with higher rates and fees.
+- How do Bridge Home loans compare to HELOCs or cash-out refinances?
+Bridge loans are faster and more flexible for tight timelines, but often come with higher rates and fees than a HELOC or cash-out refinance.

 How Bridge Home Loans Work in Twin Cities, MN

-- Pre-Qualification: We review your income, debts, credit, and home equity.
-Getting pre-qualified lets you know how much you can borrow and what your payments might look like during the transition.
+- Pre-Qualification: We review your credit, income, debts, and available equity.
+Pre-qualification clarifies how much you can borrow and what your payment structure may look like during the transition.

-- Loan Application: You’ll complete a bridge loan application and provide documents like pay stubs, tax returns, and information about your current and future homes.
-We walk you through each requirement to keep things simple.
+- Loan Application: You’ll submit a formal application with supporting documents—such as pay stubs, tax returns, and details about both your old and new homes.
+We guide you through each step to keep things stress-free.

 Bridge Home Loan Costs, Fees, and What to Expect

-Bridge Home loans come with unique costs and timelines, so it’s important to understand what you’re signing up for.
-Typically, you’ll see higher interest rates than standard mortgages—think of it as the price for speed and flexibility.
-Origination fees often range from 1% to 3% of the loan amount, and closing costs can add another 2% to 5%.
-Some bridge loans require interest-only payments during the term, while others may let you defer payments until your old home sells.
-The total out-of-pocket will depend on your loan size, property values, and how quickly your home sells.
+Bridge Home loans come with unique costs, so it’s important to budget carefully and understand the trade-offs.
+Compared to traditional mortgages, you’ll typically pay higher interest rates—reflecting the short-term nature and higher risk.
+Origination fees are often in the 1-3% range, and closing costs can add another 2-5%.
+Some loans require interest-only payments during the term, while others may allow deferred payments until your old home sells.
+The total out-of-pocket costs depend on your loan size, property values, and how quickly you sell your current home.

 | Feature | Bridge Home Loan | Traditional Mortgage / HELOC |